SCHOOL DIRECT PLACES 2020-2021

 Both courses last 1 year in length and all School Direct places will lead to qualified teacher status (QTS) but not a PGCE.

 This is similar to the Salaried School Direct Route.
 You will be in class for 4 days a week and attend lectures and seminars at your university for the other day.
 You will have a timetable from day one and be responsible for your classes.
 You will receive support from your mentor and your school as well as having a bespoke programme where you get to meet up with other trainees across the Partnership.
 There is an End Point Assessment which usually takes place in October.

 You are supported in all three routes on the course within school and receive support and training by our HEIs as well.

-We place you in schools across our alliance; we are part of an alliance of schools (many of which are outstanding schools), which is looking to develop exceptional candidates into the outstanding teachers of the future.
+We place you in schools across our Partnership; we are part of a partnership of schools (many of which are outstanding schools), which is looking to develop exceptional candidates into the outstanding teachers of the future.

 The Seven Kings Learning Partnership:

 Aldersbrook, Barley Lane, Christchurch, Cleveland Road, Fullwood, Manor, Mossford and St Ursula’s